 3. Ensure access to emergency money

-When travelling, it’s important not to keep all your money in one place in case of mishap.
+When traveling, it’s important not to keep all your money in one place in case of a mishap.
 Having emergency money, particularly in different forms, is vital.
 Test out local ATMs with small amounts on your card and always keep a small amount of cash in pockets or bags.
 It’s better to have more than you need than to be without cash when you need it.

-4. Note down local embassy details
+4. Write down local embassy details

 5. Purchase corporate travel insurance